NagendraNITJ/Banking_System/README.md

-# Banking System Project
-## Banking System Project using C++
+# Banking System Project using C++
-* A simple code in C++ on banking system Can perform basic tasks like -:
+* A simple code in C++ on banking system Can perform basic tasks like :-

-     Select one option below
+     Select one option below -

         1. Open an Account
         2. Balance Enquiry
         3. Deposit